DATELINE: ST. LOUIS, OCTOBER 22, 1854

 Setting out around midnight on Sunday, October 22, the freedom seekers crossed the Mississippi River and reached Illinoistown (modern day East St. Louis, IL).
 When Chouteau, Block and the other slaveholders learned of the escape, they quickly dispatched St. Louis officers to recapture the freedom seekers, offering sizable rewards for their return.
 Yet while the officers scoured the vicinity, reasonably confident that they could overtake a group partly comprised of women, young children and “aged and crippled,” the escapees had other plans in mind.

-St. Louis slaveholders were still reeling from the October 22 escape when another “stampede” of “some seventeen slaves” occurred around Sunday, November 26.
+St. Louis slaveholders were still reeling from the October 22 escape when another “stampede” of “some seventeen slaves” occurred over the weekend of Friday November 24 – Sunday, November 26.
 Coming as it did on the heels of the successful October stampede, the two large escape efforts may have been connected.
 Regardless, nervous St. Louis slaveholders viewed it as the continuation of what was in their eyes a disturbing trend of group escapes.

 The 17 freedom seekers who set out in late November included 10 enslaved people held in St. Louis, four from nearby St. Charles and three others from Ste.
 Genevieve.
-Five of the escapees from St. Louis were held by a 34-year-old farmer named Richard Berry.
-Originally from Virginia, in 1850 Berry had laid claim to three enslaved people––a 22-year-old black male, a 15-year-old mulatto female and a one-year-old male child.
+Of the group that escaped from St. Louis on Friday night, November 24, the names of seven individuals survive––26-year-old Lunsford Johnson, 20-year-old Emily (also called Adaline), and her three young children, four-year-old Ellen, two-year-old Belle, and one-year-old Edmund.
+Two other escapees can also be identified, a 26-year-old man named Spencer and a 27-year-old male named David.
+Lunsford, Emily and her three children were apparently held by a 34-year-old farmer named Richard Berry.
+Originally from Virginia, in 1850 Berry had laid claim to three enslaved people––a 22-year-old black male (possibly Lunsford), a 15-year-old mulatto female (possibly Emily) and a one-year-old male child.
 Later that year, in September 1850, he purchased two more enslaved people at his late father’s estate sale, paying $400 for 9-year-old Gilbert, and $420 for 7-year-old Jesse.
 Berry reportedly held a total of six enslaved people come November 1854.
-Three other escapees were claimed by a “Mrs. Smith” of St. Louis, and two by Martin Wash, a 67-year-old farmer who, like Berry, was born in Virginia.
+Three other escapees were claimed by a “Mrs. Smith” of St. Louis, and two (likely Spencer and David) by Martin Wash, a 67-year-old farmer who, like Berry, was born in Virginia.
 Wash held 10 enslaved people in 1850, ranging in age from a 60-year-old black female to a two-year-old infant.

-The exact details of the November stampede do not survive.
-However, unlike the freedom seekers who had escaped in October, the group of 17 escapees opted to travel by land, heading towards Chicago.
+Unlike the freedom seekers who had escaped in October, the escapees in late November opted to travel by land, heading towards Chicago.
+To effect their escape from St. Louis, Lunsford Johnson, David, Spencer, and Emily, along with her three young children made use of a blue-painted “one horse wagon.”
+We do not know the precise details of how or when the other ten freedom seekers fled bondage.
+According to one newspaper account, the 17 escapees from St. Louis, St. Charles and Ste.
+Genevieve set off in five separate groups, and “accidentally met on the road” to Chicago.
+Disgruntled slaveholders Richard Berry and Martin Wash posted a joint $1,000 reward for their recapture.
 Over the following weeks, the editors at the St. Louis Democrat and slaveholder Richard Berry were busily scanning Chicago papers for any reference to the escapees––which they found in the December 5 edition of the Chicago Tribune.
 The paper announced that “seventeen passengers arrived in our city by the underground railroad” on the night of Monday, December 4.
 While declaring that the freedom seekers were “immediately forwarded to ‘the land of the free'” (a reference to Canada), Berry was not convinced.
 He set out for Chicago immediately.

 Although the warrants had been made out, Berry soon discovered that recapturing freedom seekers in Chicago was no simple task.
-When Berry spotted one of the male freedom seekers at a hotel, and “pointed out” the escapee to the deputy marshal, the Federal officer refused to seize him, “fearful of his life if he attempted the task alone.”
+Early on the morning of December 8, Berry spotted one of the male freedom seekers at the McCardel House Hotel on Dearborn Street.
+Berry “pointed out” the escapee to the deputy marshal, but the federal officer refused to seize him, “fearful of his life if he attempted the task alone.”
 Instead, the deputy marshal attempted to invoke Section 5 of the 1850 law, by calling out a posse comitatus, gathering citizens to enforce the law.
 When that failed, he called upon three of the city’s militia companies––two of whom refused to respond.
-Yet with the aid of the lone militia company, the deputy marshal “succeeded in arresting some of the fugitives.”
-However, the excitement had risen to “an alarming pitch” and the Federal officers “became fearful for their own safety.”
-While several freedom seekers were brought before Commissioner Bross for a hearing, they were released “for want of sufficient evidence.”
-While some reports chalked up the release to insufficient evidence, the New York Herald offered another explanation: “Intimidated by the crowd of people, the Commissioner dismissed the proceedings.”
+None of the runaways were recaptured, and as a biracial crowd of protesters flooded the street, the slaveholders hurriedly departed the city.

 AFTERMATH AND LEGACY